jacobbusshart/DIYraman/docs/instructions/Basic Raman Optical Assembly.md

 _Source: Thorlabs – “Longpass Dichroic Mirrors/Beamsplitters”_

 3. On the Thorlabs DMLP550, the **dichroic side is indicated by a small engraved arrow pointing towards the coated surface**.
 This arrow is etched on the outer edge and can be hard to see in dim light.
-4. With clean nitrile gloves, carefully hold the dichroic by its outer edge and locate the engraved arrow.
+4. With clean powder-free nitrile gloves, carefully hold the dichroic by its outer edge and locate the engraved arrow.
 5. Insert the dichroic mirror into the KM100 so that:
    - The dichroic (arrow-marked) side faces the incoming laser beam (front side).
    - The AR-coated side faces towards the KM100 adjustment knobs (back side).